-Ms. Satov, B.A., LL.B., M.B.A., currently serves as a director of O3 Mining, director of Osisko, director of Osisko Metals Incorporated, and as a director of Brunswick Exploration Incorporated.
-Ms. Satov is General Counsel and Corporate Secretary, Balcan Innovations Inc. since March 2021, formerly Senior Legal Counsel of Nuvei Technologies Corp. from April 2020 to March 2021.
-Formerly, Ms. Satov served as Chief Executive Officer of BL Solutions Inc., a national lighting distributor, from November 2019 to March 2020, a director and chair of the audit committee of Cannara Biotech Inc. up to January 2020, and Chief Executive Officer of Litron Distributors Ltd. up to March 2019.
-Prior to 2012, Ms. Satov was the Executive Vice President of Legal, Compliance and Distribution and Corporate Secretary of DundeeWealth Inc., a wealth management company with C\$80,000,000,000 of assets under management that was acquired by The Bank of Nova Scotia in 2011.
+Ms. Satov, B.A., LL.B., M.B.A., currently serves as a director of O3 Mining, director of Osisko, director of Osisko Metals Incorporated, and as lead director of Brunswick Exploration Incorporated.
+Formerly a director of Cannara Biotech as chair of the audit committee.
+Currently, Ms. Satov is General Counsel and Corporate Secretary of Balcan Innovations Inc. since 2021.
+Prior to that she was Senior Legal Counsel of Nuvei Technologies Corp. from April 2020 to March 2021.
+Formerly, Ms. Satov served as Chief Executive Officer of BL Solutions Inc., a national lighting distributor and its predecessor company from 2015, and prior to that, Ms. Satov was employed by Dundee Wealth Inc. for 12 years as the Executive Vice President of Legal, Compliance and Distribution and Corporate Secretary.